-Reinforcing steel, otherwise called rebar or reinforcement steel, is a steel bar or steel mesh used in concrete or masonry structures to strengthen the concrete.
+Reinforcing steel, otherwise called rebar or reinforcement steel, is a steel bar or steel mesh used in concrete or masonry structures to increase overall strength.
 The surface of the bar is often patterned for better bonding with the concrete.

-While concrete is strong in compression, it is pretty weak in tension.
+While concrete is strong in compression, it is weaker in tension.
 Reinforcing steel is necessary to provide tensile strength to the concrete.
-By adding rebar in concrete, it can carry tensile loads, with an increase in overall strength.

 The most common type of reinforcing steel used in construction is carbon steel.
 They are typically hot-rolled round bars with deformation patterns.
 The other types of reinforcing steel are stainless steel bars and galvanised steel bars.

-The size of the rebar is dependent on the amount of strength needed.
-The more strength needed, the bigger the rebar, which is determined by the engineer detailing the structure.
+The size of the rebar is dependent on the amount of strength required.
+The more strength needed, the larger the rebar, which is determined by the designing engineer.

 Reinforcing steel generally comes in two grades: D250N or D500N.

-Pool Steel is D250N.
-While most builders use standard swimming pool steel, there are instances they use grade D500N too.
+Standard Pool Steel is D250N.
+While most builders use this steel, there are instances when they need to use D500N.

 However, you are making the job far more difficult than it needs to be if you use regular reinforcing steel to build a pool.

-The reality is that most pool builders will use swimming pool reinforcing steel and not regular steel reinforcing bar…
+Most pool builders will use swimming pool reinforcing steel and not regular steel reinforcing bar ….

-Plus swimming pool rebars are easy to bend, shape, and cut at the site, allowing for innovative pool designs.
+Plus swimming pool rebars are easy to bend, shape and cut on-site, allowing for innovative pool designs.

 It also means that there is no need to pre-cast large sections of concrete.

 Do you need advice when it comes to reinforcing steel for your pool project?
-Contact the experts an Neumann Steel!
+Contact the experts at Neumann Steel!